oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 * `compartment_id_in_subtree` - (Optional) Indicates whether to include subcompartments in the returned results.
 Default is false.
 * `display_name` - (Optional) A filter to return resources that match the given user-friendly name.
 * `display_name_contains` - (Optional) A filter to return resources that may partially match the given display name.
+* `dynamic_set_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the dynamic set.
+This filter returns resources associated with this dynamic set.
 * `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the scheduled job.
 A filter to return the specified job.
 * `is_managed_by_autonomous_linux` - (Optional) Indicates whether to list only resources managed by the Autonomous Linux service.
 * `is_restricted` - (Optional) A filter to return only restricted scheduled jobs.